The Three Pillars of Lent: Prayer

 What is prayer?

-Simply put, prayer is our communication with God—the Father, Son, and Holy Spirit.
+Prayer is our communication with God—the Father, Son, and Holy Spirit.
 It is a relationship of both listening and speaking.
-With regard to prayer, the Catechism of the Catholic Church says, "This mystery [of faith], then, requires that the faithful believe in it, that they celebrate it, and that they live from it in a vital and personal relationship with the living and true God.
+The Catechism of the Catholic Church says, "This mystery [of faith], then, requires that the faithful believe in it, that they celebrate it, and that they live from it in a vital and personal relationship with the living and true God.
 This relationship is prayer" (CCC 2558).

 "Prayer is a surge of the heart, it is a simple look turned toward heaven, it is a cry of recognition and of love, embracing both trial and joy." — St. Therese of Lisieux